UPDATE (12.03.2021): Canal Street Flip image updated.

 [Figs. 9, 10, 11] Platform straightening at 174th Street, Freeman Street, and Jackson Avenue stations, respectively.

 Each platform straightening affords opportunities to construct new entrances and implement ADA upgrades, enhancing safety and encouraging ridership.

 IV.
 Other Improvements

-Replace the Hewes Street and Lorimer Street stations with a new station in between them at Union Avenue.
+Option 1: Replace the Hewes Street and Lorimer Street stations with the new Union Avenue – Broadway station

-[Fig. 8] Proposed Union Avenue – Broadway station.
+[Fig. 12] Option 1: Union Avenue – Broadway station.

 The new station would be a local station with side platforms served by J and M trains.
-The station includes entrances and an in-system transfer to the G train’s Broadway station at its west end, and additional entrances at Middleton Street – one block from Lorimer Street – at its east end.
+The station would include entrances and an in-system transfer to the G train’s Broadway station at its west end, and additional entrances at Middleton Street – one block from Lorimer Street – at its east end.

 Now, I’d be remiss if I didn’t mention the closed entrances systemwide.
 An obvious improvement is one echoed by other advocates: